waridh/waridh.github.io/docs/_posts/projects/2022-11-01-data-rate-sensor-voxelization.markdown

 ## Overview

+### Motivation

+The program was created because we wanted to see if we could quantify the amount of data that an autonomous vehicle would require in a particular position on the planet.

 In this project, I was tasked with analysing the data rate required to process data from a sensor as an autonomous vehicle moves through an environment.
-To do this, we used LiDAR point clouds taken by Transport Alberta as the input.
-The trajectory of the scanning vehicle was created by making a best fitting least square parametric based on the points that were scanned directly beneath the scanner vehicle.
-We then created evenly spaced roadpoints on this parametric.
-From there, we take a snapshot of the point cloud from each point, where we remove points that are too far away to be seen.
-We then voxelize those points in a spherical coordinate instead of the conventional cartesian.
-Occlusions in the scan was then simulated by removing points with identicle angular coordinates that are not the closest one.
+To do this, we used dense LiDAR point clouds taken as the input.
+Points on the road following the trajectory of the scanning vehicle were then created to base a simulated scene on.
+We then begin the simulated scene creation by removing irrelevant points that are outside the sensor range.
+We then voxelize the remaining points in a spherical coordinate instead of the conventional cartesian coordinates.
+Occlusions in the scan was then simulated by removing points with the same angular coordinates but different distance from the sensor, with the idea being that only the closest point should be seen by the sensor.

 ![Point cloud geometric roughness rendering](/assets/sensor_vox/single_sensor_scan.jpg)

 The resulting output from running Python point cloud roughness on a sample LiDAR input seen above was identical to those from the CloudCompare geometric roughness calculations.

-The github repository hosting the code for this project can be found [here](https://github.com/waridh/python_roughness_pointcloud).

 ## Methodology